ghost-bones/bones-core/README.md

 ## Ghost CLI Local Development
 ### Requirements
-For local independant development we recommend using the [Ghost-CLI](https://docs.ghost.org/install/local/).
+For local independent development we recommend using the [Ghost-CLI](https://docs.ghost.org/install/local/).

-If you havn't already installed [Node.js](https://nodejs.org/en/) and Node Package Manager which is included in Node.js you will require it to be able to install the Ghost-CLI.
+If you have not already installed [Node.js](https://nodejs.org/en/) and Node Package Manager which is included in Node.js you will require it to be able to install the Ghost-CLI.

 ### Ghost CLI Install
 If you have NPM (Node Package Manager) installed run